Overview: The five-paragraph essay is a helpful tool — here are ideas for teaching it! Note: Contains referral links.

 UPDATE: LTW is great for older teens, too

 Since writing this, I have seen LTW used successfully with upper high schoolers, as well.
 It may seem a bit basic at first, but the older students progress faster through the program and are more inventive with how they use the various elements in their essays.
-I think this curriculum is a great way to get ANY kid in grades 7-12 to feel better about writing.
+I think this

 Another solid option for older teens is WriteShop.
 This one won't seem like it's talking down to them like LTW might.
 Both WriteShop I and WriteShop II are amazing for high school writing, but I believe it is WriteShop II that teaches the five-paragraph essay.
 See my complete review of WriteShop here (includes two videos): WriteShop I & II for High School Writing.